Embryonic Stem Cell Research Oversight

 - Clinical and Translational Science Institute

 At this stage of your research, you may also find it helpful to review human stem cell research guidelines issued by the National Institutes of Health, the National Academy of Sciences, the Empire State Stem Cell Board, and the International Society for Stem Cell Research.
-NYU School of Medicine complies with the research and ethics standards set by all of these governing bodies.
+NYU Grossman School of Medicine complies with the research and ethics standards set by all of these governing bodies.